Introduction to BPMN Part IV - Data and Artifacts

 Reference to existing model element

-9. Right-click on the Purchase Order data associated with Forward Order and select State > Create... from the popup menu.
+9. Right-click on the Purchase Order data object associated with Forward Order and select State > Create... from the popup menu.

-Create create
+Create state

 Data objects created